-Drexel University offers a Master of Science in Communication program through its Department of Communication that can be completed entirely online with no required visits to campus.
+Drexel University offers a Master of Science in Strategic and Digital Communication program through its Department of Communication that can be completed entirely online with no required visits to campus.
 The university uses the learning management system Blackboard Learn to facilitate online instruction.
 Students can access their course materials, watch lectures, submit assignments, participate in online course discussion boards, and communicate with professors all via the Blackboard Learn platform.

 The program has a required internship component that can be waived for students with full-time professional work experience in communication.
 Students in the master’s program must complete a six-month internship that can be broken into smaller timeframes (e.g. two three-month internships).